-- Applications are subject to Expert Evaluation by experts within fifteen calendar days from the date of receipt of the application from the Competition Commission.
-Given the findings of the Expert Evaluation, the expert opinion shall be drawn up and submitted to the Competition Commission.
+- Applications are subject to Expert Evaluation by experts within fifteen calendar days from the date of receipt of the application from the Call Commission.
+Given the findings of the Expert Evaluation, the expert opinion shall be drawn up and submitted to the Call Commission.

 PRINCIPLES OF SCIENTIFIC ETHICS

 - The basic principles of professional and scientific ethics and conduct of persons conducting project evaluation.

 Experts are obliged to conduct their activities in accordance with the following principles:

 - respect for human rights and freedoms, non-discrimination;

 Experts are personally liable for their decisions or actions.